juliawnyu/roommate-app/README.md

 * More in depth roommate questionaire which allows user to write in preferences
 *  More detailed user profiles

+## Optional Feature
+* Tabs for each NYU dorm with mini descriptions and pcitures of rooms

 ## Design